SOTETO/docu/pages/03.how-to/04.oauth2-handshake/default.md

 !!!
 The `Secret` should be known only to _Drops_ and the new microservice.
 Thus, I would recommend to generate a key using [KeePass](https://keepass.info/?target=_blank) enter it into the form, save it in a KeePass database, and enter it to the microservices deployment configuration.

 !!!
-The `Redirect URL` will be defined by the microservice developer and should be given the Pool<sup>2</sup> administrator.
+The `Redirect URL` will be defined by the microservice developer and should be given the Heureka! architectures administrator.
 The given URL identifies the endpoint that is used by _Drops_ to redirect the users client back, if the authorization code has been successfully created.

 !!!
 The chosen `Grant types` define the possible authorization workflows possible between _Drops_ and the microservice.
 Currently, _Drops_ allows only `authorization code`.